 Confined spaces provide a perfect environment for hazardous vapors and gases to accumulate.
 These isolated areas are poorly ventilated and quite difficult to service.

 Confined spaces are usually located away from the main operating area of the plant.
-Before LED, hazardous locations lighting included fluorescent, HID and incandescent light fixtures.
+Before LED, lighting included fluorescent, HID and incandescent light fixtures.
 These lights are not efficient, and generate more heat than LED.
 They have shorter lifespans and damage under extreme temperatures.
 Their lumens degrade quickly, requiring frequent bulb changes.
 They use more electricity than LED to produce light.

 Thanks to their robust designs, LEDs can withstand rough treatment and vibrations.
 They do contain lead or mercury like some traditional lighting technologies.
 They do not have a complicated disposal process.

 Benefits of Explosion Proof LED Lighting Over Traditional Metal Halide Lights

 LED EPLs have many benefits over conventional explosion proof lights.
 These fixtures have an average life expectancy of 50,000+ hours.
 Metal halides have an average lifespan between 12,000 and 20,000 hours.